ABOUT THE PROGRAM

 - Transcripts - Official transcripts from EACH College and/or University you have attended.
 Must be in a sealed envelope from the institution or sent electronically from the institution directly to email@example.com.

-- Letter of Application (Can be uploaded into the online application) - Should state your goals for the MAPW program and a rationale for the choice of concentration and support areas.
+- Letter of Application (Can be uploaded into the online application) - Should address your preparation for and goals for the MAPW program and a rationale for the choice of concentration and support areas.

 - Writing Sample (Can be uploaded into the online application) - One copy of representative writing samples from both the concentration and the support areas, not to exceed 25 pages.